 Toyota announced a drunk driving prevention system in 2007 with hopes of having it in cars by the end of 2009.
 The technology was described as a fail-safe system using sensors to detect the bodily presence of alcohol or impaired behavior.

 MADD is confident the timeline can be met with existing technologies and those currently being developed.
-For example, one technology entity that is pursuing DUI-prevention technology, The Driver Alcohol Detection System for Safety (DADSS), states that their current timeline for use in consumer vehicles is by 2024 for the breath system and 2025 for the touch system.
+For example, one technology entity that is pursuing DUI prevention technology, The Driver Alcohol Detection System for Safety (DADSS), estimates it will cost auto manufacturers $200 per vehicle to add their technology and states that their current timeline for use in consumer vehicles is by 2024 for the breath system and 2025 for the touch system.
 This timetable for installation in cars is well within the statutory and regulatory timeline specified in the pending congressional legislation.

 About Mothers Against Drunk Driving